 Students may apply a maximum of 16 transfer credits toward a Willamette degree.
-In most cases, courses taken at regionally accredited colleges or universities will receive full credit if they are comparable to courses offered at Willamette.
+Six quarter hours or four semester hours of transfer credit equal one Willamette credit.
+In most cases, courses taken at regionally accredited colleges or universities will receive full credit if they are comparable to courses offered at Willamette, or otherwise consistent with the goals and standards of Willamette's undergraduate degree programs.
 Courses with grades below a C- (C minus) will not receive credit.
-Six quarter hours or four semester hours of transfer credit equal one Willamette credit.
-Students must submit a Transfer Credit Request form prior to enrolling in proposed transfer courses.
 Transfer courses are not used in computing the Willamette University grade point average.
+To be eligible for transfer credit, college courses must be described in the college catalog and recorded on the college transcript.
+Once matriculated at Willamette University, students must submit a Transfer Credit Request form prior to enrolling in proposed transfer courses.

 Students admitted with an Associate of Arts degree from an accredited community college will be automatically granted 15 Willamette credits (junior standing), less any credits applied to the secondary school diploma, upon entrance.
 Students transferring from Tokyo International University (TIU) in the Scholarship Exchange Program will be automatically granted 16 Willamette credits (junior standing) upon entrance.
 In both cases, satisfaction of specific general requirements and major requirements will be determined on the basis of a course-by-course evaluation of the transcript(s).
 At least 15 degree credits must be earned in residence at Willamette University.